amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/questions.md

 6. Finally, it combines the capitalized first character with the lowercase remaining part to create the resulting capitalized string.

 The example input `"hElLo"` would be transformed to `"Hello"` as a result.

+## Strings Question 3 - Anagram

+How to check if two strings are anagram to each other?

+Anagram is words with same letters, but different word.
+(e.g. Paris/Pairs are anagram, arc/car are anagram)